 - When a user scrolls to half of the next video, the downloaded video thumbnail is displayed.

 - Create multiple players

 ApsaraVideo Player does not support progressive download.
-To implement the preload feature, you can create multiple players.
+To use the preload feature, you must create multiple players.

 - Use an idle player to preload videos to be played.

 - The AliyunVodPlayer.prepareAsync() method is used for Android devices.

 - The AliyunVodPlayer class is used for iOS devices.
 The Objective-C method is used to obtain AccessKey ID, AccessKey secret, and a temporary security token.
 The AccessKey ID, AccessKey secret, and security token can be obtained by using the Security Token Service (STS) API or SDKs after RAM authorization is enabled.
 They can be used to send playback and download requests.
 For more information, see Samples.

 - (void)prepareWithVid:(NSString *)vid